 Syntheses of historic trophic interactions are crucial both for establishing baselines in pelagic systems that are poorly understood and projecting for environmental change in these systems.
 Further, we recommend using these key functional groups to aggregate information on the productivity of species that fall within these groupings (i.e., offshore mesopelagics and coastal to offshore epipelagics) and in order to simplify large taxonomic diversity in complex ecosystems.
 A functional trait-based approach may help relate albacore distribution to the productivity of key prey types, in order to assess the suitability of large swaths of foraging grounds.
-It may be that species productivity alternate and shift across environmental gradients, whilst the productivity of available forage does not. #Note the predictors identified by Young, Duffy and Pethybridge - typically chlorophyll for albacore tunas. #Note Steve Bograd comment about traits that relate to environmental variables such as aggregation -- could relate to frontal systems that aggregate prey.
+It may be that species productivity alternates and shifts across environmental gradients, whilst the productivity of available forage does not. #Note the predictors identified by Young, Duffy and Pethybridge - typically chlorophyll for albacore tunas. #Note Steve Bograd comment about traits that relate to environmental variables such as aggregation -- could relate to frontal systems that aggregate prey.

 3.4 Significant knowledge gaps remain towards our capacity for prey prediction